 I grew up in Utah.
 Went to graduate school at the University of Utah and then to the University of New Mexico.
 I heard about the Lost Rhoades (Mormon) gold mine.
 It’s located somewhere near Provo and has so much gold that one could pave a highway with the precious metal – if only it could be found again.
 With so much gold, I’m surprised such a mine could remain hidden.
 I’ve been told of the evidence - Angel Moroni, a statue on top of the Salt Lake temple, is coated with gold - and of course that gold had to have come from this mine (or from prospectors who lost their hair).
 Take for instance Mountain Meadows.
 Mountain Meadows?

-When I left the land of Zion for New Mexico and later left the Big Taco State for the Cowboy State, I heard about the Lost Cabin Gold Mine in the Northern Big Horn Mountains (you should be getting the impression that every state has a lost gold mine).
-So much gold was found that the prospectors filled their pockets and saddle bags with gold and then out-ran a band of Indians (while weighed down with tons of gold).
+When I left the land of Zion for New Mexico and later left the Taco State for the Cowboy State, I heard about the Lost Cabin Gold Mine in the Northern Big Horn Mountains (you should be getting the impression that every state has a lost gold mine).
+So much gold was found that the prospectors filled their pockets and saddle bags with gold and then out-ran a band of Indians (can we still call them Indians?
+Is this still politically correct?) (while weighed down with tons of gold).
 They were unable to later rediscover the location of the mine.
 It still remains lost in the myths of time.
-Every state has a lost mine or vortex filled with treasures that would keep president Obama and congressional bandits happy for a few minutes.

 It is unfortunate so many people waste time and money on myths and scams when there are actual gold deposits to be found.
 But even if you find a gold deposit, real mines have to be made and worked.
 But for some environmental groups they would rather run scams than work for a living.
 People who build mines end up paying taxes to have the privilege of paying much of their hard-earned cash to government bandits - we know them as Congressmen.